 In early 2021, President Joe Biden signed the American Rescue Plan Act into law.
 This law created a Homeowner Assistance Fund, a federal program, to give around $10 billion to the states to help households that are behind on their mortgages and other housing expenses due to COVID-19.

-Eligible homeowners in Minnesota who've experienced a financial hardship because of the pandemic can get a portion of the approximately $128 million allocated to the state—up to $35,000 per household—by applying to the HomeHelpMN program.
+Eligible homeowners in Minnesota who've experienced a financial hardship because of COVID-19 can get a portion of the approximately $128 million allocated to the state—up to $35,000 per household—by applying to the HomeHelpMN program.
 This program uses federal money to help homeowners pay overdue mortgage payments and other home costs.

 You can use money from the HomeHelpMN program to pay past-due: